Writecream vs Rytr for Freelance Writers 2026: Which AI Writing Tool Actually Delivers?

 20+ tone options for voice-matching API only on top tier

-Semrush integration for SEO Fewer multimedia options
+Semrush integration for SEO Fewer multimedia deliverables

 More consistent short-form output Mobile experience is mediocre